 Since 1988, Florence-based penmaker Visconti has been producing high-quality writing instruments.
 And after over 25 years crafting writing instruments in Florence, at Baselworld 2014, the company launched a timepiece collection to complement their assortment of fountain pens, rollers, and ball-pens.

-The Abyssus professional dive watch collection was the first collection, and according to the company they have, “won the approval of such professional experts as the CNS, Italy’s National Diver Centre, forging close professional ties with the centre in the development of its monobloc Scuba Abissus 3.000 mt. watch, with two patents currently pending.”
+The Abyssus professional dive watch collection was the first collection, and according to the company they have, “won the approval of such professional experts as the CNS, Italy’s National Diver Centre, forging close professional ties with the center in the development of its monobloc Scuba Abissus 3.000 mt. watch, with two patents, currently pending.”

 We visited Visconti’s at Baselworld 2016 for the first time, and from a technical perspective, their 3000 meter dive watches were the most interesting.
 The Abyssus Scuba Urban Camo collection, in particular, stood out due to its rugged military aesthetic, and unique professional locking dive crown design that can be unlocked very quickly, with a simple twist of the crown – thanks to patented technology (which of course is specially designed not to be inadvertently unlocked) taken from the brand’s pens.